nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tips:**

-* A property can have any number of tags (including 0)
+* A property can have any number of tags (including 0)<br>
-* A property can have any number of interested clients (including 0)
+* A property can have any number of interested clients (including 0)<br>
   * Adding interested clients to a property does not add the new property as an interested property for those clients.
   * User should manually add the new property as an interested property of those clients (using `ip/` prefix under `add -c` command).
 * The `h/PROPERTY_TYPE` flag specifies the type of property.
-It can only be either `HDB`, `CONDO`, or `LANDED` (arguments are case-insensitive).
+It can only be either `HDB`, `CONDO`, or `LANDED` (arguments are case-insensitive).<br>
-* The `s/PROPERTY_STATUS` is optional, if not specified, will default to `AVAILABLE` status.
+* The `s/PROPERTY_STATUS` is optional, if not specified, will default to `AVAILABLE` status.<br>
+* The `ic/INTERESTED_CLIENT` flag allows users to specify clients who are interested in the property.
+  * The `INTERESTED_CLIENT` argument should be a case-sensitive substring of the Client's name.<br>
+  * If more than 1 client matches the substring, an error message will be shown.
+Users should then use a more specific search, or input the Client's exact name (case-sensitive).
+  * If no clients matches the search, an error message will be shown.
 * The `-i` flag allows the user to upload images of the property.
-A file chooser dialog will appear after running the command.
+A file chooser dialog will appear after running the command.<br>

 ![file_chooser](images/fileChooser.png)